fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

+* Improved: Compatibility with plugin Mailchimp for WooCommerce.
+Prevent hiding the newsletter checkbox field behind a link button when set as optional.
 * Fixed: Compatibility with plugin WooCommerce Subscriptions.
 Fix fatal error when processing checkout updates if cart contains only digital products.

 = 3.2.5 - 2024-10-10 =